Cinema of Senegal: 1980s to 2010s: the decline in film production

 After 1983 Senegalese cinema experienced a significant decline, partly due to lack of domestic funding.
 Directors such as Sembene were wealthy enough to continue making films, following on with Camp de Thiaroye (1987), and Guelwaar (1992) but the country lacked the domestic resources and finance needed to develop the industry and fulfill its potential.
 Even today in Senegal many cinematographers and people who have knowledge of film production, particularly in Dakar, but don't have resources.
 Any films produced since have almost entirely been financed from abroad and exhibited at international film festivals rather than in Senegal.

 Sembène would, however, continue to direct several more feature films, but only due to the ongoing investment in his films by American film companies such as New Yorker Films.
 In 2000 he directed Faat Kiné which provided an important critical insight into modern, post-colonial Senegal and the role of women in that society.
 The film addresses themes of pregnancy out of wedlock and adultery and also examines the contrasts between the middle and lower classes and poverty with the uneven distribution of wealth and modernity, and struggles in values between past and present in Senegal.
 Sembène directed his final film in 2004 with his feature, Moolaadé.
 It won awards at the Cannes Film Festival and the FESPACO Film Festival in Ouagadougou, Burkina Faso.
 The film, set in a small African village in Burkina Faso, explored the controversial subject of female genital mutilation.

 Valerio Truffa is another of Senegal's most noted film directors.
 He is also the head of film schools in Bénin and Madagascar, among others.
 Amadou Tidiane Niagane was the director of cinematography for the Senegal Ministry of Culture in 2007.

+2010s-present: a gradual revival

+According to UNESCO, Senegalese cinema has however been undergoing a revival since the 2010s.
+Senegalese public authorities started to financially endow the Fund for Promotion of the Film and Audiovisual Industry (Fonds de Promotion de l’Industrie Cinématographique et Audiovisuelle, FOPICA) in 2015, after the films Today (2012) by Alain Gomis, President Dia (2012) by Ousmane William Mbaye and La Pirogue (2012) by Moussa Touré won several awards at the FESPACO and Cannes Film Festival.
+This revival is characterised by a greater presence of women, such as Katy Léna N'diaye, Mati Diop and Rama Thiaw.

+This revival is reflected in the opening of new theaters, such as the Pathé Dakar cinema in 2022 with a capacity for over 1,400 cinemagoers.
+New film festivals, such as Dakar Court, Festival Films Femmes Afrique, and Dakar Séries, have also been created, in addition to the opening of film schools, such as the Kourtrajmé Dakar School by Ladj Ly and the Yennenga Center by Alain Gomis.